 Grail, California-based company developing a blood-sampling device that helps reveal cancers at their early stages, completed an USD 1.2 billion Series B in the late 2017 – the largest round of financing carried out by an early-stage venture lately in North America.

-Why do we care about the money raised by upstarts belonging to certain countries or regions?
+Why do we care about venture capital raised in certain countries or regions?

 For one, the long-term forms of financing prevail at this stage.
 Thus, investment dynamics can indicate the markets’ feelings about the “big environment” and reveal the investors’ strategies in weighing their chances in order to maximize ROI.